pacificclimate/pycds/docs/bookmarks.md

 - The only constraints on brackets are:
 	- bracket-begin and bracket-end must occur in matching pairs (open brackets, i.e., unmatched bracket-begins, are permitted).
 	- a bracket-end must specify an open (not yet paired) bracket-begin that occurs before (in order of ascending `bookmark_association_id`) the bracket-begin.
-- We could:
+- We can (see trigger function):
 	- Auto-generate `bracket_begin_id` for a bracket-end id when there is only one unpaired bracket-begin (that one's bracket id).
 This seems a likely scenario.
 However, it is surplus to requirements if we assume/require the user to carry the auto-generated bracket-begin id.

-### Functions, stored procedures

-Since bookmarking is a non-trivial activity, it will be useful to encapsulate its operations in code.
-There is some question of whether some or all of this should be Python code in the PyCDS repo proper vs. SP's within the database, but we mix 'em all up here in one list.

-1. Create a bookmark association at current time (current state of database).
-2. Check tuple validity.
-3. Create a bookmark association from a past state (history tuple).
-Check validity of tuple.
-4. Determine support (see [[#Metadata support set]]) of an observation.
-Result is a valid history tuple.
-Can then create bookmark association to it.
-5. Perform bracketing operation.
-	1. Create bookmark(s).
-	2. Create bracket-begin association.
-	3. Apply updates.
-	4. Create bracket-end association.

-### Triggers

-1. Enforce values of `mod_time`, `mod_user` in `bookmark_labels` and `bookmark_associations`.
-(As for history tracking; reuse tf.)

-## Metadata support set

-***Note/TODO***: This section may not be very useful any more ... but I include it for consideration.
-It may also be overcomplicated ... the support of a set of observations may be more general than is really useful.

-The idea of the "metadata support" may prove useful in talking clearly about bookmarking.
-In particular, it may prove useful in discussing bookmarking or bracketing a set of observations post hoc.
-From here on, we may abbreviate "metadata support" to "support".

-Support enables us to talk in a well-defined, compact way about the metadata relevant to an observation (or set of observations), when the observations are the only handle you have at the outset.
-More accurately, we should say observation histories, since observations are mutable and not the target of bookmarking.

-The support of an observation history record $X$ is the set of metadata (history) records directly relevant to $X$, which is to say directly associated to $X$ by one or more FK links away from the observation.
-This in fact applies to any history record $X$, but observation histories are the most important and are the most general or complex case.

-### Definitions

-We define 2 particular cases of support that are especially relevant:

-#### Historical support, $Sh(X)$

-- The *historical (metadata) support* of observation history record $X$, denoted $Sh(X)$, is the tuple of metadata history records linked to it via history table foreign keys followed directly from one history record to another.
-- There is always exactly one of each metadata history record type (Network, Station, Station History, Variable) in this tuple.
-- This tuple is the precise metadata state at the time of creation of $X$.
-- This tuple *does not change* when updates to the corresponding metadata items are made.

-We can easily generalize this to a set $S$ of history records:

-- $Sh(S) = \bigcup_{X \in S} Sh(X)$

-#### Current (or latest) support, $Sc(X)$

-- The *latest (metadata) support* of observation history record $X$, denoted $Sc(X)$, is the set of metadata history records defined as: For each record in $Sh(X)$, use the current latest record for that metadata item; equivalently, use the metadata *item* foreign key to retrieve that record from the primary table.
-- There is always exactly one of each metadata history record type (Network, Station, Station History, Variable) in this set.
-- This set provides the *current state* of metadata relevant to $X$, with all updates to those items.
-This set *changes* when the corresponding metadata items are updated, and is not fixed over time.

-We can easily generalize this to a set $S$ of history records:

-- $Sc(S) = \bigcup_{X \in S} Sc(X)$

-#### Support at tag, `St(X,T)`

-Is this still relevant?
-It seems that if we define bookmarking as an association to a tuple of history records, then this whole thing is redundant.

-A slightly less self-evident case of support

-- The support set of observation history record $X$ at tag `T`, denoted `St(X,T)`, is the set of metadata history records defined by: For each record in $Sh(X)$, use the metadata history record tagged by `T` for that metadata item.
-- There may be no such metadata history record for some or all of the elements of $Sc(X)$.
-Therefore `St(X,T)` may not contain one item for every metadata record type.
-- Tag `T` can tag *any* metadata history record in an item's history set.
-Therefore the elements of `St(X,T)` may occur *before* the historical support items for $X$.
-This may or may not make sense in any given context.

-It is possible to define other support sets with different criteria for what metadata history records are included, but defining the criteria so that they are consistent and make sense is harder.
-We do not offer any other definitions here.
+## Other discussions

+### Updates to existing records: what supporting metadata?

+This isn't necessarily a question about bookmarking, or isn't exclusively so.

+Let's use `obs_raw` as the example, as it is covers all other cases.

+When we update an existing `obs_raw` record, we can ask what are the relevant metadata history items to link with it in history.

+This question is interesting because now that we have history tracking we also have a new phenomenon, which is that updates to metadata and updates to observations are not interchangeable.
+Order now matters.

+For any given `obs_raw` record, possible answers are:

+1. The current (latest) metadata history record for the metadata item linked to by the `obs_raw` record.
+    - The simplest answer, and the one that matches what happened before the advent of history tracking.
+It is also what happens automatically via the history foreign key maintenance trigger whenever a record is created or updated.
+2. The metadata history record linked to the existing (un-updated) `obs_raw_hx` history record for that item (this may be the same as the current one, but it equally well may be quite a lot older).
+    - It is possible to imagine wanting to update a "frozen" state of the database, i.e., to update `obs_raw` based on an earlier state of the database that could be obtained from a history rollback, which would imply using the links to the older states of the relevant metadata items.
+3. Some intermediate metadata history record between those for (1) and (2), if any exist.
+    - This just seems like asking for trouble.

+There is no *a priori* answer to this question; any answer could be correct.
+To multiply questions and confusion, this choice applies transitively to all metadata items linked indirectly to the obs_raw record (i.e., station and network).

+### Metadata support

+This a closely related topic, and maybe can precede the discussion above, but ...

+The *historical metadata support* of an observation history record $H$ is the set of metadata (history) records directly relevant to $H$, which is to say directly associated to $H$ by one or more FK links away from the observation.
+We denote this by $S(H)$.
+Notes:

+- This in fact applies to any history record $H$, but observation histories are the most important and are the most general or complex case.
+- We have only unidirectional links to consider at the moment, but if we include many:many relationships in history tracking, then this definition will possibly become a little more complicated.

+The historical metadata support of a set of observation history records $K$ is the union of the support of each record $H \in K$.
+We write $S(K) = \bigcup_{H \in S} S(H)$.

+When we select a set of observations to be bookmarked after the fact, that is after the database has experienced more changes, we need to also include the metadata support of that set.
+This will make bookmarking after the fact somewhat trickier.

+As we note above, we can think about the *current metadata support* for history records, which would be those records linked via item id, not by history id.

+This is really just a restatement of the considerations above.